 At the start of the 21st century, there were only 300,000 people living in Qatar’s capital city.
-Now there are over a million, with thousands more regularly catching flights to Doha to set up a permanent home.
+Now there are more than a million, with thousands more regularly catching flights to Doha to set up a permanent home.
 That figure will only rise as the city continues to attract global sporting events, including the FIFA World Cup in 2022.

 The World Cup coming to Doha demonstrates the city’s appetite for change and its desire to accommodate visitors, as also seen in the growing number of incredible hotels, restaurants, beaches, and spas.
 The shopping malls, as elsewhere in the Gulf, are remarkable, and you can guarantee the stadia for the tournament will be outstanding, too.

 Yet, for all its modernism, Doha has been careful to preserve its heritage.
 One of the most fascinating buildings in the city is the Museum of Islamic Art—not just for its architecture, but because its contents trace a path through centuries of Arab culture.
-The fact that it was designed by legendary architect I. M. Pei—the man behind the Louvre—simply adds to the building’s iconic status.
+The fact that it was designed by legendary architect I. M. Pei—the man behind the Louvre pyramid—simply adds to the building’s iconic status.